Philip-robinson/api-demo/README.md

 The perform method returns a ResultActions class, you can use __andExpect__ to test various aspects of the result.

-* __UserServiceTest__ tests the user service class, each __@Test__ method executes one of the methods in __UserService__ and then tests for correctness the returned data.
+* __UserServiceTest__ tests the user service class, each __@Test__ method executes one of the methods in __UserService__ and then tests for correctness the returned data using __assertThat__.